Domesticated plants and animals of Austronesia: Syzygium malaccense (mountain apple)

 They were valued primarily for their abundant edible fruits.
 It is also used for timber (usually for building houses) and parts of the trees are used in traditional medicine.
 The attractive flowers are also worn as personal hair adornments and in making leis.
 They were primarily propagated through cuttings by Melanesians and Polynesians.
 The groves of mountain apples found in the Pacific are often remnants of ancient plantings, as the seeds of the fruits are too large to be dispersed by the native birds.
 Related species endemic to the Pacific Islands were also utilized similarly, like Syzygium corynocarpum and Syzygium neurocalyx.

 There numerous names for mountain apples in Austronesian languages.
 In the Philippines, the terms can be reconstructed to Proto-Philippine *makúpa, with cognates including Ilocano, Aklanon, and Cebuano makúpa; and Tagalog and Bikol makópa.

 In Oceania, there are several cognate sets reconstructible for mountain apples and related species.
 Four of which are *pokaq, *marisapa, *sakau and *cay, with limited reflexes and may have originally referred to other species.
 The most widespread cognate set, however, can be reconstructed to Proto-Oceanic *kapika.
 Its cognates include Mussau kaviu; Seimat ahi, Lou keik; Maenge and Nakanai gaiva; Tami kapig; Yabem àing; Motu gavika; Bola kavika; Babatana kapika; Gela gaviga; Kwara'ae ʻafiʻo; Paamese ahie; Wayan, Niue, East Uvean, and Bauan kavika; Tongan fekika; Anutan kapika; Marquesan kehika; Mangarevan keʻika; Tahitian ʻahiʻa; Hawaiian ʻoohiaʻai; Rarotongan kaʻika; and Māori kahika.
 In Māori, the names have shifted to Metrosideros fulgens, which have similar-looking flowers, as Malay apples did not survive into New Zealand.

 Tacca leontopetaloides (Polynesian arrowroot)

 Polynesian arrowroot (Tacca leontopetaloides) is another ancient Austronesian root crop closely related to yams.
-It is originally native to Island Southeast Asia.
+It is originally native to Maritime Southeast Asia.
 It was introduced throughout the entire range of the Austronesian expansion, including Micronesia, Polynesia, and Madagascar.
 Polynesian arrowroot have been identified as among the cultivated crops in Lapita sites in Palau, dating back to 3,000 to 2,000 BP.
 It was also introduced to Sri Lanka, southern India, and possibly also Australia through trade and contact.